CSCfi/csc-user-guide/docs/apps/julia.md

 julia --project=. script.jl
 ```

-If we don't specify an environment, Julia will activate the default environment.
+Julia will activate the default environment if we don't specify an environment.
-We should always use unique environment for Julia projects instead of using the default environment.
+We should always use a unique environment for Julia projects instead of the default environment.
 That way, we can manage the dependencies of different Julia projects separately.